Medicine Overview of Gcolate Tablet

 Gcolate 2mg Tablet is used in Anaesthesia.

-Visual disturbance, Reduced sweating, Irregular heartbeats, Dry mouth, Nausea, Vomiting, Dry skin, Photophobia, Flushing (sense of warmth in the face, ears, neck and trunk), Giddiness, Difficulty in urination, Confusion.
+Visual disturbance, Reduced sweating, Irregular heart beat, Dryness in mouth, Nausea, Vomiting, Dry skin, Photophobia, Flushing (sense of warmth in the face, ears, neck and trunk), Giddiness, Difficulty in urination, Confusion.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Gcolate 2mg Tablet at a fixed time.
+Gcolate 2mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 Glycopyrrolate belongs to a class of medications called anticholinergics.
 It decreases the secretions in the mouth, throat, airways and stomach acid.